 We have learned a lot!
-This means that learned stuff is already influencing new projects and somewhat of how we handle older projects.
-We’re about to copy the backend stuff for a new API-only project and the Docker stuff has evolved to very usable state.
-And releasing Open Source project (Stonehenge) was a definite plus!
+This means that our learnings are already influencing our new projects and somewhat of how we handle older projects.
+We’re about to copy the backend stuff for a new API-only project and the Docker stuff has evolved into a very usable state.
+And releasing an open source project (Stonehenge) was a definite plus!

-The most exciting part at least for me has been sharing all this with more and more people inside Druid so all the stuff learned can be put into practice on a wider scale.
+The most exciting part at least for me has been to share all this with more and more people inside Druid so that all the learnings can be put into practice on a wider scale.